top of page

 IMG_5716.heic

 Winter Sowing is great way to garden from start to harvest.
 We will discuss methods of early seed starting, also known as winter sowing, and all the benefits to utilizing this method.
 Learn different varieties and methods to extend the quantities and quality of your home-grown harvests.
 Bring home your own winter-sowed mini greenhouse.
 All materials provided.
+Class held on Wednesday January 8th from 6 -7:30pm at Two Harbors High School's FACS Room 2305.

 $25